CivML-PolyMtl/cutagi-doc/examples/fnn/uci-large-heteros.md

 **Author:** [Miquel Florensa](https://www.linkedin.com/in/miquel-florensa/)
 **Date:** 2023/05/23
-**Description:** This example shows how predict the housing prices in Boston using a FNN with heteroscedasticity.
+**Description:** This example shows how to perform a regression task on the Boston housing prices dataset using a FNN with heteroscedasticity.

 <a href="https://github.com/miquelflorensa/miquelflorensa.github.io/blob/main/code/uci_heteros_regression_runner.py" class="github-link">
   <div class="github-icon-container">